Clinical Trial Results – L-Cysteine Prevents Hangover

-- “Those given the L-cysteine reported fewer or no hangover symptoms compared to those given a placebo capsule” who probably felt like hell!!
+- Those given the L-cysteine capsules reported fewer or no hangover symptoms compared to those given placebo capsules

 Yeti & The Fox supports wellness after drinking alcohol.